-Here's the One Thing We Know About Robert Mueller's Investigation
+Robert Mueller's Russia Investigation Is Moving Really Fast.
+Here's Why

 "The more people testify, the more evidence gets trampled on," explains Harriger.
 "Stories get rehearsed, people lawyer up, all those kinds of things.
 The more investigations are going on, the more possibility there is that testimony gets tainted in some way by the cross investigation."

 There's also the possibility that Congress offers immunity to someone, regardless of that person's importance in the special counsel investigation.
-During the Iran-contra scandal under President George H. W. Bush, for example, Congress granted immunity to three key witnesses in exchange for their testimony.
+During the Iran-contra scandal under President Ronald Reagan, for example, Congress granted immunity to three key witnesses in exchange for their testimony.
 But as the New York Times reported in 1988, "that immunity now jeopardize[d] criminal prosecutions of the three," and the new situation "inflict[ed] a near-crippling burden" on the independent counsel to try the witnesses.

 "Immunity from the House or the Senate will affect the possibility of Mueller indicting," says Ronald Rotunda, a professor at Chapman University School of Law who worked on both the Senate Watergate Committee during President Richard Nixon's term and was special counsel to the Whitewater investigation.
 "On the other hand, I think that it’s important for us to know what’s going on, and while the House and the Senate shouldn’t pass out immunity orders like breath mints, if it’s useful to give immunity, then that’s something that they ought to do."